prettier/plugin-ruby/README.md

 ## Use with RuboCop

-RuboCop and prettier for Ruby serve different purposes, but there is overlap with some of RuboCop's functionality.
+RuboCop and Prettier for Ruby serve different purposes, but there is overlap with some of RuboCop's functionality.

 Prettier provides a RuboCop configuration fle to disable the rules which clash.